AI-Commandos/RAGMeUp/README_Group11.md

 Finally, the project provides an opportunity for hands-on learning with advanced concepts in machine learning and information retrieval, including transformer-based models, indexing, and clustering.
 Working with ColBERT deepens our understanding of how neural networks can be optimized for retrieval tasks, offering valuable insights into AI techniques.
 This means we can explore how these systems can be applied to real-world problems, creating a more engaging, powerful, and responsive chatbot, while also building technical expertise that’s highly relevant nowadays

+Therefore, including this reranker model in the RAG Framework should not only support more efficient reranking, which can lead to more documents which are able to be added to each answer given the higher efficiency.
+Furthermore, in the inclusion of this model, the answers of the model should, as described, be a better fit for those queries which are ambiguous or need contextual information.

 ## Implementation

 In order to implement ColBERT as a reranker, a couple of functions and files had to be added/changed.